10 things worth celebrating in 2016

-While London becomes even more cripplingly capitalist, crumbling under the weight of greedy developers, a ray of light shone through the cracks in the form of Amy Lamé, the city's first Night Czar and one of the first appointments by London's new mayor Sadiq Khan.
-Her role involves being the bridge between the powers that be in Westminster and the capital's pubs, clubs and bars — turning the it into a thriving 24-hour city.
+While London becomes even more cripplingly capitalist, crumbling under the weight of greedy developers, a ray of light shone through the cracks in the form of Amy Lamé, the city's first Night Czar and one of the first appointments by London's new mayor, Sadiq Khan.
+Her role involves being the bridge between the powers that be in Westminster and the capital's pubs, clubs, and bars — turning it into a thriving 24-hour city.
 Amy saved the Royal Vauxhall Tavern and has already been out on the newly-founded night tube, listening to the concerns of the public.
 We like her already.
 A night czar is born!

 Fabric was saved!

 Speaking of nightlife, here's proof that when the people do unite, they really won't be defeated.
 The outpouring of support from fans of the nightclub around the world really helped push the message to Islington Council and the Met Police that they were making a terrible mistake.